 27. OFFICIAL BOATS: Officials boat(s) may be on the water for boat inspection, observation and filming during tournament hours.
 All entrants shall cooperate with all reasonable requests from official boats.

-28. PROTESTS: A written protest must be submitted in writing to the Tournament Director before official closing of the scales.
+28. PROTESTS: A written protest must be submitted to the Tournament Director before official closing of the scales.